KeckObservatory/mKTL/doc/configuration.rst

 		just within this configuration block.

 **type**	The data type for the value associated with this
 		item.
-The type is one of: boolean, bulk, double, double array, enumerated, integer, integer array,
+The type is one of: boolean, bulk, enumerated, mask, numeric, numeric array, or string.
-		mask, or string.
 The type is not strictly required, but it is a useful hint for what the value is expected to be.
 A more complete description of item types is below.

 **description**	A human-readable description of what this item
 		represents.
 Could be one sentence, could be several;